akamai-developers/akamai-functions-spin-templates/README.md

 ## Versioning

-We use `git` tags to align templates with a given Akamai Functions release.
+We use `git` tags to align templates with a given Akamai Functions WIT world version.

 For example, the `v1.0.0` tag aligns with the `akamai:functions/platform@1.0.0` WIT world, and so on.
 This tag is referenced in the corresponding [akamai-functions environment definition](https://github.com/spinframework/spin-environments/blob/main/envs/akamai-functions/akamai-functions.toml).
-Thus, when a user wishes to create a new template, they run `spin new -E akamai-functions` and the compatible templates from the `v1.0.0` tag are provided.
+Thus, when a user wishes to create a new template, they run `spin new -E akamai-functions` and the compatible templates are provided.

 ## Releasing